 I will admit that there are moments where, as a Queer disabled man, hookup culture hurts a lot; when you lay yourself and your disability out for someone to see – really see – you open yourself up to pain…You will get hurt.
 There’s no way around that at all, but in the process of hooking up (if you do it for you, NOT FOR THEM), you will discover just how important, vital and amazing the intersection of queerness and disability is.”

-Follow this amazing person on Twitter @andrewgurza.
+Follow this Andrew on Twitter @andrewgurza.

 I’d add to Andrew’s response that I’ve had great friends-with-benefits situations before: playful and loving time with people I care about but aren’t necessarily interested in seriously dating.
 They worked best when we weren’t exclusively focused on each other’s genitalia.
 I gravitated toward those who had the same traits you mentioned: They were playful and curious.
 I think those are great traits to start with!
 Trust your gut.
 Do you have people in your life you find attractive who treat you and your body how you want to be treated?